-Polish-Egyptian team of archaeologists have discovered in Egypt in the temple of Queen Hatshepsut an Egyptian tomb of a vizier from the 25th dynasty (8th — 7th century BCE) says the head of the Polish mission in Deir el Bahari, Dr. Zbigniew E. Szafrański.
-The tomb had earlier been plundered but some fragments of mummy remained as well as beautiful painted cartonnage.
+The polish-egyptian team of archaeologists has discovered in Egypt in the temple of Queen Hatshepsut an Egyptian tomb of a vizier from the 25th dynasty (8th — 7th century BCE) says the head of the Polish mission in Deir el Bahari, Dr. Zbigniew E. Szafrański.
+The tomb had earlier been plundered, but some fragments of mummy remained as well as beautifully painted cartonnage.

 From 1961 the Polish Centre of Mediterranean Archaeology mission, University of Warsaw, has been reconstructing the temple of Queen Hatshepsut of the 14th century BCE.
-Amongst other things they have found items belonging to the temple sanctuary of Amun-Re, the main courtyard and the portico with monumental images of Queen Hatshepsut in the form of the god Osiris.
+Amongst other things, they have found items belonging to the temple sanctuary of Amun-Re, the central courtyard and the patio with monumental images of Queen Hatshepsut in the form of the god Osiris.

 Poles continue to reconstruct the 3rd, highest, terrace of the temple.
 Near the terrace were found even earlier tombs of the dignitaries from the 23rd and 25th dynasties.

-Lately the Polish explorers happened upon a tomb shaft carved into the rock-face.
-At the end at a depth of 8 metres was found a burial chamber.
+Lately, the Polish explorers happened upon a tomb shaft carved into the rock-face.
+At the end at a depth of 8 meters was found a burial chamber.

 “The tomb had been plundered.
-We don’t know whether in antiquity or in more recent times, however we have found fragments of the mummy.
-On the basis of the inscriptions found in the tomb we suspect that buried there was the vizier Padiamonet who died in the 27th year of the rule of the pharaoh Piankhi (Pije) from the 25th dynasty” explains Szafrański.
+We don’t know whether in antiquity or in more recent times, however, we have found fragments of the mummy.
+By the inscriptions found in the tomb, we suspect that buried there was the vizier Padiamonet who died in the 27th year of the rule of the pharaoh Piankhi (Pije) from the 25th dynasty” explains Szafrański.

 Apart from the tomb of the vizier, the archaeologists also discovered three different plundered burial chambers.
 At the moment it is difficult to say who is buried there.
 [Forensic-]Anthropologists are to determine this next year based on analysis of the remains of the mummy.